 Costs and Financial Aid for Online MBA Degrees in Marketing

-How much you pay for your online MBA in marketing can vary dramatically based on the school you attend and how much financial aid you secure.
+How much you pay for your online MBA in marketing program can vary dramatically based on the school you attend and how much financial aid you secure.
 Public schools, in general, offer lower tuition rates than private institutions.
-Filling out the Free Application for Federal Student Aid (FAFSA) can help you qualify for federal student loans, grants, and work-study funds.
+Filling out the Free Application for Federal Student Aid (FAFSA) can help you qualify for federal student loans, grants, and work-study opportunities.
 Your chosen school may offer additional scholarships, fellowships, or assistantships.
-Financial aid doesn’t have to be overwhelming, but you need to start early to ensure the best chance of maximizing your help.
+Financial aid doesn’t have to be overwhelming, but you need to start looking early to ensure the best chance of finding the funding resources you need.

 How Much Your Online MBA in Marketing Might Cost